From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 Active vs. Passive Use

-If you’ll be using your gloves as activewear — such as holding onto a ski pole, ice axe, or chainsaw — choose a glove that offers dexterity.
+If you’ll be using your gloves as an activewear accessory — such as holding onto a ski pole, ice axe, or chainsaw — choose a glove that offers dexterity.
 The most dexterous gloves will allow you to articulate each finger independently for improved grip and active functionality.
-On this list, the North Face Recycled Etip Gloves and the Outdoor Research Mixalot gloves offer uninhibited dexterity.
+On this list, The North Face Recycled Etip Gloves and the Outdoor Research Mixalot gloves offer uninhibited dexterity.

 If you’ll be using your gloves strictly to keep your hands warm while commuting or walking outside, dexterity and workability are less important.
 If this is the case for you, we recommend gloves that are warm and well-insulated.

 If you don’t need dexterity, you may as well take advantage of maximum warmth.
-On this list, the Astris Short Cuff Gloves may not be the most dexterous, but they are impressively warm and stylish.
+On this list, the Pearl Izumi Lobster Gloves may not be the most dexterous, but they are impressively warm and eye-catching.

 How Warm Is Too Warm?

 Depending on your needs, waterproofing may be a non-negotiable priority.
-If your primary winter pursuit is manual labor or snowball fights, definitely choose a glove with a waterproof membrane such as the Norrøna trollveggen.
-If you’ll be actively generating heat while running or nordic skiing, consider a glove without a waterproof membrane, such as the Smartwool Merino Sport Training Gloves.
+If your primary winter pursuit is manual labor or snowball fights, definitely choose a glove with a waterproof membrane such as the Norrøna Trollveggen.

 Not all winter gloves are touchscreen-compatible.
 If you will need to access your phone or tablet in cold conditions, look for a pair with “e-tips,” which are conductive fabrics that transfer your body’s electric current into the device.